pelicanmedia/Dashboard/README.md

 1. Create a new directory at `~/.config/autostart` if it does not exist
 2. `cd ~/.config/autostart` - cd into this directory
 3. `nano unclutterAuto.desktop` - Create a new .desktop file
 4. Add the following lines and save.
-Customize the file path to where this project's index.html lives on your Pi.
   ```
   [Desktop Entry]
   Type=Application